 Membership is open to any organization that agrees with our mission and guiding principles and is not a target of our advocacy at the state or federal level.
 For membership details, please read the Early Learning Action Alliance Charter (PDF).

 The Early Learning Action Alliance is convened by the Children’s Alliance.
-Learn more by contacting Jennifer Jennings-Shaffer at (206) 324-0340 x21 or jennifer(at)childrensalliance(dot)org.
+Learn more by calling (206) 324-0340 or e-mail elaa(at)childrensalliance(dot)org.

-American Federation of Teachers, AFL-CIO * The Arc of King County * Archdiocese of Seattle * Big Brothers Big Sisters of Puget Sound * Blueprints for Learning * Centralia College * Child Care Action Council * Child Care Aware of Washington* Child Care Resources * Children’s Alliance * Children’s Home Society of Washington and Trust Foundation * Committee for Children * Community Center for Education Results * Community Network Coalition * Denise Louie Education Center * Early Learning Public Library Partnership * Economic Opportunity Institute * Edmonds School District * Educare Seattle * First 5 FUNdamentals * KinderCare Education * League of Education Voters * Lutheran Community Services Northwest * MomsRising * Neighborhood House * Nurse Family Partnership * OneAmerica * Organization for Parenting Education Programs * Parent-Child Home Program * Parent Trust for Washington Children * Parents as Teachers * Partners for Our Children * Pike Market Child Care and Preschool * Puget Sound Educational Service District * Reach Out & Read Washington State * Save the Children Action Network * School’s Out Washington * SEIU Local 925 * SOAR * Social Venture Partners * Sound Child Care Solutions * Southeast Seattle Education Coalition * Stand for Children * Statewide Poverty Action Network * Tiny Trees Preschool * United Way of King County * United Way of Pierce County * United Way of Snohomish County * United Ways of Washington *Voices of Tomorrow* Volunteers of America Western Washington* Washington Association for Infant Mental Health * Washington Association for the Education of Young Children * The Washington Chapter of the American Academy of Pediatrics* Washington Dental Service Foundation * Washington Educators in Early Learning * Washington Federation of Independent Schools * Washington State Alliance of Ys * Washington State Association of Head Start & ECEAP * Washington State Community Action Partnership * Washington State Family Child Care Association * Wellspring Family Services * WithinReach * YMCA of Greater Seattle * Zeno
+American Federation of Teachers WA * The Arc of King County * Archdiocese of Seattle * Big Brothers Big Sisters of Puget Sound * Blueprints for Learning * Centralia College * Child Care Action Council * Child Care Aware of Washington * Child Care Resources * Children’s Alliance * Children's Campaign Fund * Children’s Home Society of Washington and Trust Foundation * Committee for Children * Community Center for Education Results * Denise Louie Education Center * Doulas for All Coalition * Early Learning Public Library Partnership * Economic Opportunity Institute * Edmonds School District * Educare Early Learning Center * First 5 FUNdamentals * Foundation for Tacoma Students * KinderCare Education * League of Education Voters * League of Women Voters WA * Lutheran Community Services Northwest * MomsRising * Neighborhood House * Nurse Family Partnership * OneAmerica * Open Arms Perinatal Services * Organization for Parenting Education Programs * Parent-Child Home Program * Parent Trust for Washington Children * Partners for Our Children * Pike Market Child Care and Preschool * Project Child Success * Puget Sound Educational Service District * Reach Out & Read Washington State * Save the Children * Save the Children Action Network * School’s Out Washington * SEIU Local 925 * SOAR * Social Venture Partners * Sound Child Care Solutions * Southeast Seattle Education Coalition * Stand for Children * Statewide Poverty Action Network * Thrive Washington * Tiny Trees Preschool * Toxic-Free Future * United Way of King County * United Way of Pierce County * United Way of Snohomish County * United Ways of Washington * Voices of Tomorrow * Volunteers of America Western Washington* Washington Association for Infant Mental Health * The Washington Chapter of the American Academy of Pediatrics * Washington Dental Service Foundation * Washington Educators in Early Learning * Washington Federation of Independent Schools * Washington State Alliance of YMCA’s * Washington State Association of Head Start & ECEAP * Washington State Budget & Policy Center * Washington State Community Action Partnership * Washington STEM * Washington Childcare Centers Association * Washington Communities for Children * Washington State Family Child Care Association * Wellspring Family Services * WithinReach * YMCA of Greater Seattle * Zeno